 Tangorin is a free online bidirectional Japanese-English dictionary based mostly on open glossary projects maintained by the Electronic Dictionary Research and Development Group, started by Professor Jim Breen at Monash University in 1999.
 If you wish to contribute to the project, you can do that through EDRDG's main dictionary website: WWWJDIC.

-Tangorin is developed by Gregory Bober, a former Japanology student at the University of Warsaw.
-It started in October 2007 as a simple tool to create and review vocabulary.
+Tangorin was initially developed by Gregory Bober, and now developed and owned by Archie Preston.
+It started in October 2007 as a simple tool to create and review vocabulary

 - The Japanese-Multilingual Dictionary is an XML database with over 178,000 word definitions, the core of Tangorin's Words dictionary.
 Started in 1999 as EDICT and EDICT2, part of the EDRDG project (license).